Koed00/django-q/docs/examples.rst

                   task.result)

-The hook is practical here, cause it allows us to detach the sending task from the report generation function and to report on possible failures.
+The hook is practical here, because it allows us to detach the sending task from the report generation function and to report on possible failures.

 Haystack
 ========